hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 oscillating particles in a wave, and can transmit a continued sense of personal identity into the future.

+I find it comforting to think that death is not the final and irrevocable destruction of my brain slice, but just another point on the worldline.
+Then again, I suppose that all my experiences, good and bad, will be preserved like some sort of experiential jam, which someone is forever in the act of tasting.
+I should consider carefully what flavours I choose.

 #### Postscript: "Arrest"

 For a different take on these issues, see my sci-fi short story